gsa-oes/office-of-evaluation-sciences/_projects/1603_1-idr-applications-targeted-messages.md

 ---
 ## What was the challenge?

 Student loan borrowers have over $1.26 trillion dollars in outstanding Federal student loan debt.
-Income- driven repayment (IDR) plans can help Americans manage this debt by limiting their monthly payments to a percentage of their discretionary income and providing loan forgiveness.
+Income-driven repayment (IDR) plans can help Americans manage this debt by limiting their monthly payments to a percentage of their discretionary income and providing loan forgiveness.
 Despite these benefits, fewer than 24% of eligible student loan borrowers are in IDR repayment plans.

 ## What was the program change?

-OES worked with ED’s Office of Federal Student Aid (FSA) to design and test social science-informed emails sent to a number of different borrower groups eligible for IDR plans.
+OES worked with ED’s Office of Federal Student Aid (FSA) to design and test the application of proven insights in updated emails sent to a number of different borrower groups eligible for IDR plans.

 ## How did the evaluation work?